JuliaClimate/IndividualDisplacements.jl/docs/src/examples.md

+## Examples

-The four examples outlined below form a tutorial of sorts, and thus complement the rest of the package documentation.
+The four examples outlined below form a tutorial of sorts, and thus complement the [User Guide](@ref).
 They rely on `flow_fields.jl` to define grids and ingest velocity fields.
 The main goal is to provide a useful jumping off point in order to configure `IndividualDisplacements.jl` for new problems.

 Output is in [DataFrames](https://juliadata.github.io/DataFrames.jl/latest/) tabular format which comes with powerful and convenient analysis methods.
 Plotting results in space and time can be done as in `recipes_plots.jl`, `recipes_makie.jl`, and `recipes_pyplot.jl` -- see the examples.

 To run an example, the recommended method is to copy the corresponding `notebook (code)` link, paste into the [Pluto.jl](https://github.com/fonsp/Pluto.jl/wiki/🔎-Basic-Commands-in-Pluto) prompt, and click `open`.

-## Simple Two-Dimensional Flow
+### Simple Two-Dimensional Flow

 [notebook (html)](random_flow_field.html) ➭ [notebook (code)](https://github.com/JuliaClimate/IndividualDisplacements.jl/blob/master/examples/basics/random_flow_field.jl)